As I have written here earlier:

 “Is there someone available to whom you can count on to listen to you when you need to talk?”

-- “Is there someone available to help with daily chores?”
+“Is there someone available to help you?”

 (1) Vicki Myers et al. “Post-myocardial infarction depression: Increased hospital admissions and reduced adoption of secondary prevention measures — A longitudinal study.”
 Journal of Psychosomatic Research, Volume 72, Issue 1, January 2012, Pages 5-10.